snolte26/tweetBook/README.md

 Users are able to create a new post, refresh for new/incoming posts, view just their own posts, see the posts of a certain user, delete their own posts, or quit the app.

+## tweetBook GUI!
+tweetBook now has a gui application!
+This basic gui app allows users to make and refresh posts quickly and easily, without manually typing what they want to do.
+Buttons help to streamline the whole process for users to make a post and refresh for new posts.

 ````````````````````````````
 Update 03/09/2021:
 Added search users, view your posts, and delete your posts